AT Thru-Hiker Cindy Scott's Appalachian Trail Gear List

 I found this fanny pack from Chicken Tramper to be perfect!

-And then, after trying a few other fanny packs, the durability and strength of CTUG’s fanny packs ultimately sealed the deal for me.
+Then, after trying a few other fanny packs, the durability and strength of CTUG’s fanny packs ultimately sealed the deal for me.

 The material is waterproof and abrasion resistant.
 The zipper is water-resistant.

 Due to the zipper not being waterproof, I recommend still Ziplocking anything that shouldn’t get wet inside the fanny.
-(Though we never had a problem with anything getting ruined inside of ours.)
+(Though we never had a problem with anything getting ruined inside either of ours.)

 Overall it held up like a champ after being dragged across the northern states’ mountain climbs and drenched repeatedly.
 (I wore my rain jacket over the fanny pack when it rained heavily.)